sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

 ### Pattern 2: The Mighty Message Queues

-Using a message queue in the Ingestion layer solves a hell of a lot of complex, distributed system problems ranging from **fault tolerance**, and **consistency** to **scalability** and **availability**.
+Using a message queue in the Ingestion layer solves a hell of a lot of complex, distributed system problems ranging from **fault tolerance**, **consistency** to **scalability** and **availability**.
 That is the key reason why big observability vendors have been using Kafka heavily in their ingestion pipelines.

 Ben Hartshorne from Honeycomb even has a famous saying: